Dogo Argentino Lifespan: How Long Do They Live?

 Dogo Argentino Life Expectancy

 The Dogo Argentino has an average lifespan of 9 to 15 years, which is average for dogs of their size category.
-As of 2026, advances in veterinary medicine and improved nutrition have helped many Dogo Argentinos reach the upper end of this range and beyond.
+Lives 9-15 years with good care; the breed benefits from its athletic build and the diverse genetic base used in its creation..

 Several factors influence an individual Dogo Argentino's lifespan, including genetics, diet, exercise, veterinary care, and overall lifestyle.
-Dogs from health-tested parents who receive consistent preventive care tend to live the longest, healthiest lives.
+Dogs from health-tested parents who receive consistent preventive care tend to live the longest.

 Lifespan Range Visualization